How To Be More Self Reliant Right Where You Are!

 - Learn woodworking and carpentry skills

-- Make yogurt and other cultured dairy products
+- Make yogurt, sour cream, buttermilk, fresh cheese, and other dairy products

 - Eat more meals at home